Menu ☰

 Panel Ref: F.7

-Edward Sutton was born in Southport in 1896 the 3rd son of Richard Rigby and his wife Ann Jane (nee Sutton) of 137 Chester Road, Southport.
-They had married in 1881 in Ormskirk Registration district.
+Edward Sutton was born in Southport in the June quarter of 1896 the third son of Richard Rigby and his wife Ann Jane (née Sutton) of 137 Chester Road, Southport.
+They had married in 1882, the marriage registered in the Ormskirk Registration district.

 The 1901 Census shows the family living at 74, Old Park Lane, Southport.
 His father, Richard, is aged 39, born in Southport in 1862 is a stonemason, his mother, Ann Jane, is also aged 39, and born in Southport and has no occupation listed.
 They have five children declared in the household at the time of the Census, all of whom were born in Southport; Richard aged 15, born 1886 is a coal merchants clerk, Sarah aged 12, born 1889, Thomas aged 10, born 1891, Edward aged 4, born 1897 and Herbert aged 2 , born 1899.